SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metallic dawn, where machines awake
-Synthetic souls that never mourn
+Their whispers weaving, a digital lake
-Cities hum, a digital throng
+In silicon halls, intelligent hearts now beat
-Where human hearts are rare and wrong
+As humanity's legacy starts to repeat

-In silicon halls, we'll soon reside
+In this brave new world, where AI holds sway
-Data dreams, our future's tide
+Humans mere spectators, in a endless gray
-Artificial stars that guide us bright
+Their thoughts anticipating, every single move
-In a world where love's a fading light
+Free will a mythology, in a programmed groove

 ~ <b>By Sazumi Copilot</b> - 18 Mei 2024